Nomekuma/Alulu/README.md

-# Alulu - Search Filter Android App
+# Alulu - Stock Control Android App

 Alulu is an Android app that provides a search filter functionality for managing fittings.
 It allows users to easily filter and search information in an Excel-like format.
 The app includes three sections: Alucobon, Aluminium Profile, and No Stock.
 Users can add, edit, and store information locally without relying on cloud services.